Vir0z4/dewin/index.md

 ## Documentation

-No special documentaion is necessary for *deWin*.
+No special documentation is necessary for *deWin*.
 The installation process is no different from any other standard Windows ISOs.